 <add name="QSR" connectionString="User ID=qliksenserepository;Host='localhost';Port='4432';Database=QSR;Pooling=true;Min Pool Size=0;Max Pool Size=90;Connection Lifetime=3600;Unicode=true;Password='L?44=*';" providerName="Devart.Data.PostgreSql" />

 - The key elements to change here are the Host section, the Port section (if you used the default PostgreSQL port), and the password section.

 - An example altered connection string looks like this, with the changed sections bolded:

 <add name="QSR" connectionString="User ID=qliksenserepository;Host='qlikserver3.domain.local';Port='5432';Database=QSR;Pooling=true;Min Pool Size=0;Max Pool Size=90;Connection Lifetime=3600;Unicode=true;Password='password';" providerName="Devart.Data.PostgreSql" />

 - Once you've made the needed edits, save the file with the changes.

 - There are several service dispatcher managed services that contact the Qlik Sense Database that need to be reconfigured, start by searching for Configure-Service.ps1 in the Qlik Sense install folder (Usually C:\Program Files\Qlik\Sense\)

-- Run each of these powershell scripts, providing the new database hostname, port, username and password when prompted
+- Run each of these Powershell scripts, providing the new database hostname, port, username and password when prompted

-- Finally, if you are using the centralised logging service, that too needs to be reconfigured to use the new database host, navigate to the install folder once more, and then to the Logging subfolder
+- Finally, if you are using the centralized logging service, that too needs to be reconfigured to use the new database host, navigate to the install folder once more, and then to the Logging subfolder

 - Open a command prompt there with administrator privileges